Svenskfinland: Definition

+Institutionally the term can include institutions with a strong connection to the Swedish-speaking population of Finland, like the Swedish Assembly of Finland, Folkhälsan, Åbo Akademi University, Nyland Brigade and the Diocese of Borgå.

 History

 At one point in the 19th century, around 15% of the inhabitants of the Grand Duchy of Finland spoke Swedish as a first language, with it enjoying prestige status all over Finland.
 Following the rise of Fennomania however, there was a nationalistic push for urban Finns to "ditch" Swedish culture, including making a switch for the more "authentic" Finnish language still spoken by the majority of Finland's lower classes.
 Demographic shifts, particularly 19th and 20th century urbanization, also resulted in some historically Swedish-speaking areas shifting to having a Finnish-speaking majority, as many Finnish speakers from the interior of Finland moved to historically Swedish-speaking cities.
 These shifts were accelerated by the evacuation of Finnish Karelia, which saw the vast majority of Karelia's population (including the city of Viborg (Viipuri), Finland's largest "monolingual" Finnish city before its annexation into the Soviet Union) resettled elsewhere in Finland, many of whom in large, historically Swedish-speaking or multilingual cities such as Åbo (Turku) and Helsingfors (Helsinki).

 Nevertheless, many municipalities in historical Svenskfinland maintain a policy of official bilingualism, while Åland remains monolingually Swedish, as part of a settlement on its historically disputed status.
 Swedish also enjoys national language status, and is a mandatory subject for all Finnish schoolchildren, regardless of region or cultural background.